pawelpuszka/ComputerStoreDatabase/README.md

 * password: Test_password123

 1. Run SQL Developer
-2. At the left side of the window You should see the field named 'Connections'.
+2. At the left side of the window You should see the pane named **Connections**.

 ![field_conn_sqldev](https://github.com/pawelpuszka/pawelpuszka.github.io/blob/76ce12fc8b375518f02a7f76b3a9b2ccc68b799c/conn_field_sqldev.png)

-If not, click option 'View' on main option bar then choose 'Connections' from the menu.
+If not, click option 'View' on main option bar then choose **Connections** from the menu.

 ![view_conn_sqldev](https://github.com/pawelpuszka/pawelpuszka.github.io/blob/66b8c3a970160cb94cc22cacb0d1d9ce5377a8eb/view_conn_sqldev.png)

-3. Click on the large green cross or the adjacent menu selection button and choose 'New Database Connection'
+3. Click on the large green cross or the adjacent menu selection button and choose **New Database Connection**

 ![new_db_conn](https://github.com/pawelpuszka/pawelpuszka.github.io/blob/e0408cb2becf3e6b62080a37e26908227176e45c/new_database_conn_sqldev.png)